-Worked example 5.27 Find the Lady, twice
+Worked example 5.26 Find the Lady, twice

+Recall the setup of worked example ??.
 Assume that the card that is chosen is chosen fairly - that is, each card is chosen with the same probability.
 The game is played twice, and the cards are reshuffled between games.
 What is the probability of turning up a Queen and then a Queen again?